 \defi{[$(s_0, \vv)$-restricted triangle and left (right) strongly $(s_0, \vv)$-restricted triangle] Let $\Delta$ be a Euclidean triangle in $\mathbb{C}$ with a side $s_0$.
 Let $\vv$ be a unit vector that is not parallel to $s_0$.
-Assume that $P$ is the vertex of $\Delta$ which is opposite to $s_0$. \begin{enumerate} \item The triangle $\Delta$ is said to be $(s_0, \vv)$-restricted triangle if the Euclidean line $l$ passing through $P$ and of direction $\vv$ intersects with $s_0$. \item A left (resp. right) side of a $(s_0, \vv)$-restricted triangle $\Delta$ is the side of $\Delta$ which is at the left (resp. right) when we put $\Delta$ so that $s_0$ is horizontal and $P$ is above $s_0$.
+Assume that $P$ is the vertex of $\Delta$ that is opposite to $s_0$. \begin{enumerate} \item The triangle $\Delta$ is a $(s_0, \vv)$-restricted triangle if the Euclidean line $l$ that passes through $P$ and is of direction $\vv$ intersects with $s_0$. \item A left (resp. right) side of a $(s_0, \vv)$-restricted triangle $\Delta$ is the side of $\Delta$ that is at the left (resp. right) when we put $\Delta$ so that $s_0$ is horizontal and $P$ is above $s_0$.

 \item A left (resp. right) strongly $(s_0, \vv)$-restricted triangle $\Delta$ is a $(s_0, \vv)$-restricted triangle whose left (resp. right) side is not parallel to $\vv$. \end{enumerate}

 }

 We prove the following theorem.